inspectIT/inspectit-ocelot/components/inspectit-ocelot-configurationserver-ui/README.md

 ### Prettier

+When facing prettier/prettier errors in the Config UI tests and developing with VS Code, follows these steps for problem solving:

+* make sure to install the [prettier extension from Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
+* open the file in which the prettier errors occur
+* format the document using prettier
+  1. to format the document, open the command palette with `Ctrl + Shift + P` (Windows) or `Cmd + Shift + P` (Mac)
+  2. search for `Format Document With...`.
+  3. press Enter
-When facing prettier/prettier errors in the Config UI tests and developing with VS Code make sure to install the prettier extension from Prettier.
-Then open the file in which the prettier errors occur.
-With Ctrl + Shift + P you can open a small dialog on top of the file.
-Look for/Write the command 'Format Document With...'.
-Press Enter, then in the opened drop down menu you can choose your prefered code styling (in this case prettier).
-Select it and press Enter.
-The opened code file will automatically be formatted by prettier, which will fix the prettier errors in the Config UI tests.
+  4. in the opened drop down menu you can choose your preferred code styling (in this case prettier).
+Select `prettier` and press Enter
+* the opened code file will automatically be formatted by prettier, which will fix the prettier errors in the Config UI tests.

 #### Storybook